Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 4890 2GB should perform quite a bit faster than the GeForce GTX 750 Ti overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 4890 2GB should be 44% quicker than the GeForce GTX 750 Ti in general, because of its greater data rate. (explain)

-Texel RateThe GeForce GTX 750 Ti should be just a bit (about 2%) more effective at AF than the Radeon HD 4890 2GB. (explain)
+Texel RateThe GeForce GTX 750 Ti will be a bit (more or less 2%) better at anisotropic filtering than the Radeon HD 4890 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison